 Furthermore, clarification may need to be done around some terms and topics if they are complex in nature like so:

 Since editorials are opinion based, it’s of utmost importance that you mix in your perspective on things, too.

 Seldom are editorials written in the first person, though.

 Instead, write your opinion as if it’s factual information, and back it up with supporting evidence.

-For example, the author this of Wired article elaborates on how Facebook’s targeting and audience system has ethical and technical issues.
+For example, the author of this Wired article elaborates on how Facebook’s targeting and audience system has ethical and technical issues.

 As regulations tighten up, this is only going to create more problems for them in the future and it’s deserved in a way.